DavidDock/ElephantMouseMonkey/README.md

 The game is for all ages but primarily designed for children.
-This meant the game had to entertain and be eye catching to grab the users attention.
+This means that the game has to entertain and be eye catching to grab the users attention.
-Because the game is to be used by children it was important to make the users journey clear and easy to follow.
+Because the game is to be used by children it is important to ensure the users journey is clear and simple to follow.

 ### User Stories